PaulDMooney/testblog/BLOG_2.md

 it does it.

 This can be a bit of a challenge, as you also don't want to be overly specific or too verbose.
-You need to find the phrasing that describes just enough when you can while still giving the reader a good idea of what's going on.
+You need to find the phrasing that is just descriptive enough to give the reader a good idea of what's going on.
-Ideally we should fully understand the test from reading the test output, there can be times when we need to find phrasing that invites the reader of the test output to dig into the test code if they need more specifics.
-Though this should be rare.
+Ideally we should fully understand the test from reading its output, but there are times that's not possible or reasonable.
+So instead we need to find phrasing that invites the reader to dig into the test code if they need more specifics.
+It should be rare that they need to do this.

 For example, with this test:
 * PersonService